 If the value of a Pumped Storage Unit’s Dispatch Quantity (qDuoγ(t)) at any time within an Imbalance Settlement Period, γ, is negative (i.e. in the pumping range of the Unit’s output), then the Unit is deemed to be in Pumping Mode for the entirety of that Imbalance Settlement Period.

-The Market Operator shall determine whether a Battery Storage Generator Unit, u, is in Charging Mode for the purposes of the calculations in this Code as follows:

-If the value of a Battery Storage Unit’s Dispatch Quantity (qDuoγ(t)) at all times within an Imbalance Settlement Period, γ, is positive (i.e. in the generating range of the Unit’s output), then the Unit is deemed to be in Generating Mode for the entirety of that Imbalance Settlement Period; and

-If the value of a Battery Storage Unit’s Dispatch Quantity (qDuoγ(t)) at any time within an Imbalance Settlement Period, γ, is negative (i.e. in the charging range of the Unit’s output), then the Unit is deemed to be in Charging Mode for the entirety of that Imbalance Settlement Period.
+Intentionally Blank

 An “Incremental Action” (“Inc”) is a System Operator action intended to increase the power (MW) or energy (MWh) being sent out into the system, or decrease the power or energy being taken from the system.
 Inc power or energy quantities are positive, resulting from the Dispatch Quantity for a Bid Offer Acceptance being higher than the Dispatch Quantity for the previous Bid Offer Acceptance for the Generator Unit in respect of an Imbalance Pricing Period or Imbalance Settlement Period (as appropriate), or being higher than the Final Physical Notification Quantity if there is no previous Bid Offer Acceptance for the Generator Unit in respect of the Imbalance Pricing Period or Imbalance Settlement Period (as appropriate), for a Unit at any point in time.
 Incremental Actions are represented in settlement through Accepted Offer Quantities.

 A “Decremental Action” (“Dec”) is a System Operator action intended to decrease the power (MW) or energy (MWh) being sent out into the system, or increase the power or energy being taken from the system.
 Dec power or energy quantities are negative, resulting from the Dispatch Quantity for a Bid Offer Acceptance being lower than the Dispatch Quantity for the previous Bid Offer Acceptance for the Generator Unit in respect of an Imbalance Pricing Period or Imbalance Settlement Period (as appropriate), or being lower than the Final Physical Notification Quantity if there is no previous Bid Offer Acceptance for the Generator Unit in respect of the Imbalance Pricing Period or Imbalance Settlement Period (as appropriate), for a Unit at any point in time.
 Decremental Actions are represented in settlement through Accepted Bid Quantities.